letatanu/AI_Chess/README.md

 # AI_Chess
 ![demo](demo.gif)

-This project is to use the reinfocement learning to train an agent that can play chess vs human players.
+This project is to train an agent that can play chess vs human players by using the reinfocement learning.

 # Reinforcement Learning
 The reinforcement learning is simply a table of states and actions, where its value is the reward for a specific state with associating action.
 Below is the example of a Q-matrix used in the reinforcement learning method.